-- Heart issues can sometimes go unnoticed at first, then when the hedgehog get to a certain point in life the hedgehog is affected.
+- Heart issues can sometimes go unnoticed at first, then when the hedgehog gets to a certain point in life the hedgehog is affected.

 - Accidents from playing can happen just like human kids on a playground or riding a bike.
 Sometimes accidents can happen during play and a problem is not immediately noticed.

-- Choking on bedding, food, treats, etc. is sometimes not noticeable until a necropsy is preformed.
+- Choking on bedding, food, treats, etc. is sometimes not noticeable until a necropsy is performed.

-- Intestinal blockage can occur when inanimate objects crate a blockage.
+- Intestinal blockage can occur when inanimate objects create a blockage.
 One known cause is over feeding of freeze-dried insects and subsequent exoskeleton impaction.

 - False hibernation occurs when the temperature drops just a few degrees may be low enough to induce a false hibernation.
 Temperatures can drop due to seasonal changes, windows left open or drafts.
 Cage temperature can be significantly cooler than what a wall thermometer may read.

 - Name and phone number of the attending Veterinarian?

 - Do you, as the owner; give us the breeder, permission to speak with your veterinarian about your hedgehog’s illness, diagnosis, and treatment?

 - True Wobbly Hedgehog Syndrome can only be diagnosed with a necropsy report.

 - Were you given a positive diagnostic necropsy report, and if so may we use it for informational purposes?